 - 1. Log in as the root user to the Unified Manager system that you want to modify. - 2.
-Stop the Unified Manager software and the associated MySQL software by entering the following command:
+Stop the Unified Manager software and the associated MySQL software by entering the following commands in the order shown: service ocieau stopservice ocie stopservice mysqld stop - 3.
+Change the host name using the Linux hostnamectl command: hostnamectl set-hostname new FQDN hostnamectl set-hostname nuhost.corp.widget.com ping nuhost

-'''

-systemctl stop ocieau ocie mysqld

-'''

-3. Change the host name using the Linux hostnamectl command:

-hostnamectl set-hostname new_FQDN

-hostnamectl set-hostname nuhost.corp.widget.com

-4. Regenerate the HTTPS certificate for the server:

-/opt/netapp/essentials/bin/cert.sh create

-5. Restart the network service:

-service network restart

-6. After the service is restarted, verify whether the new host name is able to ping itself:
+- 4. Regenerate the HTTPS certificate for the server:/opt/netapp/essentials/bin/cert.sh create - 5.
+Restart the network service: service network restart - After the service is restarted, verify whether the new host name is able to ping itself: ping new hostname

-ping new_hostname

-ping nuhost